What is Application Performance Monitoring (APM)?

 According to the Gartner Magic Quadrant the three primary pieces of an application performance monitoring solution are:

-1. Digital experience monitoring (DEM) to view the application from the end user’s perspective.
-Synthetic and real-user monitoring collect metrics that give insight into performance from the end user perspective.
+- Digital experience monitoring (DEM) to view the application from the end user’s perspective.
+Active and passive monitoring collect metrics that give insight into performance from the end user perspective.

 APM metrics and data

 Application performance monitoring solutions gather metrics through agents installed on all hosts within a given infrastructure.
 Because APM can collect data at code-level, specific implementations are required for different coding languages.

 APM collects these metrics from different parts of infrastructure:

 - CPU and memory utilization.

 - Error rates.

 - Latency and response times.